 Buying, subscribing, or developing a custom live video streaming platform?

-To bring the utmost customer satisfaction and the ultimate end-user experience Bianor not just builds video streaming platforms but consults and advises its clients to create cost-efficient, effective and attractive video-related software solutions.
-In this article, we will help you correctly set your video streaming strategy.
+To bring the utmost customer satisfaction and the ultimate end-user experience, Bianor builds video streaming platforms and consults and advises its clients to create cost-efficient, effective, and attractive video-related software solutions.
+This article will help you correctly set your video streaming strategy.
 Here are the questions Bianor asks you to consider before choosing the most appropriate live video streaming solution for your business:

 - Do you already have a video streaming app that you’d like to upgrade, or you’d like to build a brand new one?